andrewtheguy/nostrpad/docs/relay-discovery.md

 2. Select 5 fastest relays by response time

 3. Publish kind 10002 event to bootstrap relays
-   - Includes #p tag with padId for easy lookup
+   - Includes #d tag with padId for easy lookup
    - Similar to secure-send-web's PIN hint approach

 4. Use selected relays for pad content (kind 30078)